Read This First

 How public trust in science has shifted over time

-In plain terms: The relationship between science and public acceptance has been complex and evolving, characterized by periods of enthusiastic support, skepticism, and outright rejection.
+At the center is a simpler claim: The relationship between science and public acceptance has been complex and evolving, characterized by periods of enthusiastic support, skepticism, and outright rejection.

 1. Ancient and Medieval Period: The Romans applied science in engineering, military technology, and urban planning.